 Clothing and apparel are a small but steady part of Aldi’s rotating inventory.
 Whether it’s coats, shirts, shorts, pajamas, or even belts, Aldi tends to carry the equivalent of a wardrobe when you take the year together as a whole.

 Footwear is part of the lineup, and in our experience it has improved some with time.
 My first experience with Aldi’s Royal Class Men’s Slippers was, to put it politely, less than ideal, but when Aldi reintroduced them a year later, they were much improved.
 Likewise, my early impressions with the Adventuridge Men’s Hiker Boots have been very positive.
 So when I tried on Aldi’s latest footwear, I was guardedly optimistic.

 Adventuridge Men’s Suede Slip-On Shoes, an ALDI Find (Special Buy), released in the late fall, right before Thanksgiving.
-The shoes retailed for $17.99.
+In 2018, the shoes retailed for $17.99.
+[EDITOR’S NOTE: In 2019, the shoes were a dollar more expensive, $18.99.]
 Not coincidentally, the shoes hit shelves the same day (and for the same price) as the Serra Ladies’ Suede Boots.

 The Adventuridge shoes are available in four sizes — 9, 10, 11, and 12 — and can be found in either black or brown.
 The top of the shoes are genuine suede, while the outsole is “rugged” TPR and the insole contains memory foam.
 The shoes are, as the name suggests, slip-on shoes, with twin elastic gores to help the shoes stay on once you’ve slipped them on.